A consistent resummation of mass and soft logarithms in processes with heavy flavours

-The three functions $\Gamma^{(1)},\Gamma^{(2)},\Gamma^{(3)}$ are shown in Fig.~\ref{fig:results-one-region} as functions of $N$, taken to be real and positive, for $m=5$ GeV and two different values of $q$, namely $q=25$~GeV, on the left, and $q=125$~GeV, on the right.
+The three functions $\Gamma^{(1)},\Gamma^{(2)},\Gamma^{(3)}$ are shown in Fig.~\ref{fig:results-different-regions} as functions of $N$, taken to be real and positive, for $m=5$ GeV and two different values of $q$, namely $q=25$~GeV, on the left, and $q=125$~GeV, on the right.
 On each plot, we also indicate three vertical lines.
 Two of them mark the values of $N$ that corresponds to the transitions in momentum space, i.e.\ $\bar N^{-1}\sim 1-x=\sqrt{\xi}$ and $\bar N^{-1}\sim 1-x=\xi$.
 The third line indicates the position of the Landau pole of the strong coupling,

 Resummed formulae are not reliable beyond this value.
 Note that the vertical line corresponding to $\bar N=\frac{1}{\xi}$ does not appear on the plots for $q=125$~GeV, because in this case $\xi^{-1}> \bar N_\text{L}$, We also compare to the results obtained in the massless scheme, Eq.~(\ref{eq:FF-sep}), with $\mu^2=\muf^2=q^2$, and $\mu_0^2=\muOf^2=m^2$ (in blue), and in the massive scheme, Eq.~(\ref{eq:massive resummation-bis}), but with $m^2$ as the running coupling scale (in orange).